-A water test for certain items can be performed on-site with industry standard test kits and get reliable readings right at your home.
-Based on the results, a determination can be made whether or not a water filtration or water softening system is necessary or desired to remove the unwanted minerals or contaminants.
+Water test analysis for certain items can be performed on-site with industry standard test kits and get reliable readings right at your home.
+Based on the results, a determination can be made whether or not a water filtration or water softening system is necessary to remove the unwanted minerals or contaminants.
 If so, options can be reviewed for selecting the preferred approach.
-The on-site water test can be performed for the following:
+The on-site testing can be performed for the following:

-Hardness > Iron > pH > Total Dissolved Solids (TDS) > Chlorine
+Hardness > pH > Iron > Total Dissolved Solids (TDS) > Alkalinity > Chlorine

 For a more complete water test and analysis, we recommend pulling proper water samples for testing at a certified laboratory.
-In all cases, it is paramount that water testing be performed in order to determine whether or not a water filtration system or water softening system is necessary, and if so, what type and size.
+In all cases, it is paramount that water testing be performed in order to determine whether or not a water filtration system or water softening system is necessary.

-For health related contaminants such as Arsenic, Radon, Lead, Bacteria, Nitrates or for more comprehensive testing, we can assist you by properly pulling water samples of the right amounts, including complying with required maximum holding periods, temperature, and other protocol.
+For health related contaminants such as Arsenic, Radon, Lead, Bacteria, Nitrates, Trihalomethanes, Haloacetic acids or for more comprehensive testing, we can assist you by properly pulling water samples of the right amounts, including complying with required maximum holding periods, temperature, and other protocol.
 From there, we can bring the samples to a certified lab for testing, which requires specialized analytical equipment and procedures.

-For more information on when and how often you should pull a water test and related information, see the link at Water Testing link.
+For more information on when and how often you should perform water testing and related information, see the link at Water Testing link

-PULLING YOUR OWN SAMPLES AND TRANSPORTING TO A TEST LAB
+TAKING YOUR OWN WATER SAMPLES AND BRINGING THEM TO A LAB

-If you’d prefer to take water samples and bring them to the lab yourself, we can direct you to the nearest one for instructions, etc. Once you get the results, we can analyze and review them with you.
+If you would prefer to take water samples and bring them to the lab yourself, we can direct you to the nearest one for instructions, etc. Once you get the results, we can analyze and review them with you.